Animals – 1: Camp dogs – 1

 - the Griffith Institute, University of Oxford, for the opportunity to work on the Broome collection and the Abydos Enterprise correspondence within the Gardiner collection, and for their ongoing support for this blog

-- The Bushey Museum and Art Gallery, for Myrtle Broome’s painting
+- the Bushey Museum and Art Gallery, for Myrtle Broome’s painting

 - the Institute for the Study of Ancient Cultures of the University of Chicago, for the online copy of The Temple of King Sethos I at Abydos